benrlodge/typewriter/README.md

 # jquery.typewriter

-A very simple, lightweight jQuery plugin for animating text giving it a typewriter effect
+A simple, lightweight jQuery plugin for animating text, giving it a typewriter effect

 ## Installation
 ```html